ngs-doo/TemplaterExamples/Beginner/ExternalLinks (.NET)/Readme.md

 ### Dynamic data structures

 Built-in support for IDictionary data type allows usage of dynamic objects.
 Combining IEnumerable and IDictionary data types is also possible, as shown in this example.

+### WordArt support

+WordArt can be used for tag definition.
+It will be replaced as any other regular tag.